-In terms of illicit tobacco trade, the loss to the exchequer in duty and VAT was estimated at €435 million in 2010 alone69.
+In terms of illicit tobacco trade, the loss to the exchequer in duty and VAT was estimated at $\notin$ 435 million in 2010 alone.
 It has a much broader impact on small retail outlets.
 It means reduced footfall for the small retailer - the loss of tobacco margin itself as well as the loss of sales of ancillary items.
 Put bluntly, losses in revenue caused by illicit tobacco trade can compromise the sustainability of the small retailer and result in job losses.

-67 Goods and services which attract VAT at 13.5 percent include building services, repair, cleaning and maintenance services, other services attract 21 percent rate
+&lt;sup>67 Goods and services which attract VAT at 13.5 percent include building services, repair, cleaning and maintenance services, other services attract 21 percent rate

-68 Article 3 of the Road Vehicles (registration and Licensing) (Amendment) Regulations 1992 provides that a licensing authority must be satisfied that a vehicle is correctly taxed and the applicant should be asked for supporting documentation including: evidence of registration for VAT.
+&lt;sup>68 Article 3 of the Road Vehicles (registration and Licensing) (Amendment) Regulations 1992 provides that a licensing authority must be satisfied that a vehicle is correctly taxed and the applicant should be asked for supporting documentation including: evidence of registration for VAT.
 A Tax Clearance Certificate, a commercial insurance certificate, and a copy of their 'Notice of Tax Registration Form'

-69 Source: Irish Tobacco Manufacturers Advisory Committee (2010).
+&lt;sup>69 Source: Irish Tobacco Manufacturers Advisory Committee (2010).
 An independent survey carried out for Revenue and the Office of Tobacco Control tentatively estimated that illicit cigarettes accounted for approximately 14 percent of all cigarettes consumed in the State in 2009.
 This represents a potential loss of €200 million in excise duty for the Irish Exchequer

 Tobacco can be bought easily in the hidden economy.
 Operators sell illicit tobacco in markets, stores and many other places.
 Illicit tobacco costs less and there is a ready market willing to buy.
+As a legitimate, law abiding retailer, if I breach the laws that govern tobacco sales, I will be prosecuted and receive a significant penalty.